awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/pricing-container-products.md

 # Pricing Container Products<a name="pricing-container-products"></a>

 This section outlines the available pricing models for container products\.
-You can list free products, bring\-your\-own\-license \(BYOL\) products, and paid products for Amazon ECS, Amazon EKS, and Fargate\.You can set only one price per product\.
+You can list free products, bring\-your\-own\-license \(BYOL\) products, and paid products for Amazon ECS, Amazon EKS, and Fargate\.
+You can set only one price per product\.

 **Note**
 You use the [AWS Marketplace Metering Service](https://docs.aws.amazon.com/marketplacemetering/latest/APIReference/Welcome.html)to enforce entitlement and meter usage for your paid products\.
 For per task or per pod pricing, usage is metered automatically by AWS\.

-When you set a price for a container product, they apply to all AWS Regions\.
+The price you set for a container product applies to all AWS Regions\.
 Whenever you lower the price for a container product, the new price is implemented for your subscribers immediately\.
-For price increases, existing subscribers are notified about the change 90 days before it will impact their billing\.
-New subscribers will be billed the new amount\.
+For price increases, existing subscribers are notified about the change 90 days before it impacts their billing\.
+New subscribers are billed the new amount\.

 ## Pricing Models for Container Products<a name="pricing-models-for-server-products"></a>